AnthonyPAlicea/anthonyalicea/blog/normal-ui-usability-technique-for-non-designers.md

 We also give ourselves room to grow for new features, as software scope tends to grow over time.

-That isn't to say normalized interfaces are always better.
-Sometimes denormalized ones improve the practiced user's experience.
+But normalized interfaces aren't always better!
+In some cases denormalized workflows improve the practiced user's experience.

 For example, if we were to add complex filtering to the invoices page, we may want a button to open the filters and show the filters on that same page.
 So filtering would be a denormalized workflow.